mdhiggins/sickbeard_mp4_automator/README.md

     - `subtitle-language` = same as audio-language but for subtitles.
 Set to `nil` to disable copying of subtitles.
     - `subtitle-language-default` = same as audio-language-default but for subtitles
     - `convert-mp4` = forces the script to reprocess and convert mp4 files as though they were mkvs.
 Good if you have old mp4's that you want to match your current codec configuration. *Caution:* Set `ios-audio` to `False` when reprocessing files to avoid adding multiple iOS audio streams.
+    - `force-convert` = forces FFMPEG to rewrap/convert a file even if all destination streams are to be copied.
+Can be useful for steam tagging issues.
+Used in conjunction with `convert-mp4`
     - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
 (Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)
     - `tagfile` = True/False - Enable or disable tagging file with appropriate metadata after encoding.
     - `tag-language` = en - Set your tag language for TMDB/TVDB entries metadata retrieval.
 Use either 2 or 3 character language codes.